stilt0n/Dependor/README.md

 #### `Traverse`

-Performs a breadth-first traversal of the dependency graph starting from a given node and call a function on each visited node.
+Performs a breadth-first traversal of the dependency graph starting from a given node and calls a function on each visited node.

 **Arguments:**